voiceflow/test-history-rebase/README.md

 - `ff_workspaceCreationFlow` / `VF_APP_FF_WORKSPACE_CREATION_FLOW`: new create workspace flow
 - `ff_inviteByLink` / `VF_APP_FF_INVITE_BY_LINK`: invite new users to a project with a link
 - `ff_templates` / `VF_APP_FF_TEMPLATES`: access a workspace of cloneable template projects
+- `ff_dataRefactor` / `VF_APP_FF_DATA_REFACTOR`: amazon/google jobs publish system

 ### Environment variable overrides

 To properly decouple code from configuration, certain configuration variables can be overriden at runtime.
 This is accomplished by injecting these variables into the `window` global variable in `public/static.js`.
 The dockerfile entrypoint is a script that checks for container environment variables prefixed with `VF_OVERRIDE` and populates `public/static.js`.
 The override logic is written in `src/config/index.ts`; if the override on a given variable is populated, then it will override the target variable.
 NOTE: PLEASE DO NOT MODIFY `public/static.js`!!!
 It should be solely managed by the startup script.

 ## Previewing in a Development Environment

 #### Preparations

 Make sure your `envcli` utility is properly set up by following the [envcli readme](https://github.com/voiceflow/envcli).

 #### Previewing

 ```bash
 envcli preview
 ```

 Follow the interactive prompt for environment creation (if applicable).
 The command will output a CircleCI link that you can follow to see the deployment status of the `creator-app` in your environment.

 ## Editor Configuration